Legal

 Retention

-Personal Data is retained in accordance with the data retention periods set forth in the Privacy Policy and the Controller’s Subscription Plan:
+Personal Data is retained in accordance with the retention schedule set out in Section 4 of the Privacy Policy.
+In summary:

-- Account data: Duration of the Account, plus any legally required retention period.
+- Account, workspace, and audit data: duration of the Account, plus any legally required retention period.

 Location of Processing